robert/robert.github.com/_posts/2020-07-26-pfab19-working-with-raw-bytes.md

 ## Conclusion

 This edition of PFAB has been fun, but it's also been almost entirely academic.
 As I keep saying, Justin's program is perfectly fast already.
 It might be technically more efficient to condense our precomputed color map, but most computers have enormous hard drives that won't notice an extra 400MB file or two.
-This means that performing this condensation won't improve our program in any meaningful way.
-Even if we truly did need to shrink the file for some good and unavoidable reason, we would likely just slap a compression algorithm on our original JSON and call it a day.
+This means that shrinking our file won't improve our program in any meaningful way.
+Even if we truly did need to make it smaller for some good and unavoidable reason, in real life we would likely just slap a compression algorithm on our original JSON and call it a day.

 Sometimes maximum efficiency *is* critical.
 Websites need to be fast, and cheap embedded devices need to cope with tiny hard drives.
 There's nothing wrong with optimizing your code when you need to, and learning how to do so can teach you a lot about how computers work.
 Just don't feel like you have to.
 "I thought it would be interesting" is a great reason to optimize your hobby project.
 "My code works fine already but I feel like a loser when my programs are a bit slow" is not.